Volcanoes of Indonesia – Satellite images (Sentinel) 2020-2021

 Sangeang Api, West Nusa Tenggara

-Sangeang Api volcano, one of the most active in the Lesser Sunda Islands, forms a small 13-km-wide island off the NE coast of Sumbawa Island.
+Sangeang Api volcano, one of the most active in the Lesser Sunda Islands, forms a small 13-km-wide island off the NE coast of Sumbawa Island.19th April 2021

 Semeru Volcano, East Java